Best Of: Jude Law / Pedro Pascal

 you know,

-in a way that that he probably loves because it's way easier than having a conversation.
+he probably loves because it's way easier than having a conversation.

 Right, right.

 But it's so fascinating about you and your history with dancing because, I mean, so much of, well, so much of your acting is so physical.
+Like, I'm just thinking about a lot of films that you're in.

 There's so much silent power in what you're doing, but it's through your body that you're telling the story.
+Trevor Burrus, Jr.: Well,

-Game of Thrones being a perfect example of like experiencing, you know, that level of exposure for a part.
+Game of Thrones being a perfect example of experiencing

 And one would argue that what the role is most known for is the fight.
+Yes.

-And that is more dance than you can possibly believe.
+And that is more dance than you can possibly believe

-If you don't want to get killed anyway, you know,
+if you don't want to get killed anyway, you know?

+That is physicality in its purest form.
 And that is choreography in its purest form.

-because I was already pushing 40 when that job happened.
+So it's just ironic because I was already pushing 40 when that job happened.
+And so the doors that opened were,

 frankly,